Make the Most of Autumn in the South of Scotland

 Wildlife spotting

-The third week of October sees the second annual Wild Goose Festival in and around Dumfries.
-The festival takes its inspiration from the migratory route of the barnacle geese between Svalbard and the Solway estuary.
+This year’s Wild Goose Festival in and around Dumfries will run for 11 days and takes its inspiration from the migratory route of the barnacle geese between Svalbard and the Solway estuary.

 Each autumn, tens of thousands of wild geese arrive in Dumfries & Galloway after their long migration, some traveling over 2,700km to reach the region.
 This mass gathering includes: barnacle, greylag geese, brent geese and Greenland white fronted geese.
 They flock to the region each year making it one of the best places in the UK to see such a variety of geese.